smapiot/piral/src/plugins/piral-oauth2/README.md

 }
 ```

-Note that this value may change if the Piral instance supports an "on the fly" login (i.e., a login without redirect / reloading of the page).
+Note that this value may change if the Piral instance supports an "on the fly" login (i.e., a login without redirect/reloading of the page).

 :::